U.S.-led air strikes intensify as Syria conflict destabilizes Turkey

 Members of Iraq’s Shi‘ite minority have been targeted by recent bomb attacks in Baghdad, some claimed by Islamic State.
 On Tuesday, 25 people were killed by a car bomb, including a Shi‘ite Muslim member of Iraq’s parliament.

-Additional reporting by Jeff Mason, Steve Holland, Roberta Rampton and Phil Stewart in Washington; Writing by Peter Graff, Oliver Holmes and Philippa Fletcher; Editing by David Stamp, Toni Reinhold and Peter Cooney
+Additional reporting by Jeff Mason, Steve Holland and Phil Stewart in Washington; Writing by Peter Graff, Oliver Holmes and Philippa Fletcher; Editing by David Stamp, Peter Cooney, Toni Reinhold